Force over Distance: Chapter 52

 In response, Rush flung the stack of paper into the air.

-The sheets separated, caught the light, and fluttered towards the floor.
-TJ and Telford flinched in surprise.
+The sheets separated, caught the light, and fluttered to the floor.
+TJ and Telford flinched.
 Rush ripped the IV out of his arm, shook his hair out of his eyes, and staggered to his feet.
-He looked lightheaded.

 As the last of the paper settled to the floor, Young reached his side.
 He steadied the scientist.
 “Hey.
 You’re—”